sharmadhiraj/news_api_flutter_package/README.md

 <hr/>

 ### Errors
-Any error occurred is returned will be instance of ApiError.
+Any error occurred will be instance of ApiError.
 ```dart
 class ApiError{
     String code;